maxray/basebasebase/content/blog/2019-11-21-creating-more-complex-layouts-using-css-grid.md

 A 2 column overlay with an image, tree icon and then typography also overlaid.
 Not insanely complex at first glance, but looks can be deceiving.

 <figure>
-      {% image "../../public/img/css-grid-layouts-the-aim.png", "Desktop and mobile views of the design" %}
+      {% image "css-grid-layouts-the-aim.png", "Desktop and mobile views of the design", '(min-width: 600px) 50vw, 100vw' %}
    <figcaption>Desktop and mobile views of the design</figcaption>
 </figure>